 The company has developed Risk Management Policy mainly covering the following areas ofconcerns

 1. Lack of clarity on future Government policies continues to be an area of majorconcern for the industry.
 The exact impact of this cannot be assessed until the proposedchanges are actually introduced and implemented.

 2. The Company's risk and control policy is designed to provide reasonable assurancethat objectives are met by integrating management control into daily operation byensuring all the Compliance.

 The Auditors have not made any qualification to the financial statement.
 Their reportson relevant notes on accounts are selfexplanatory and do not call for any comments undersection 134 of the companies Act 2013.

 M/s.
-Ramesh Chandra Mishra & Associates. - Practicing Company Secretaries wereappointed to conduct the secretarial audit of the Company for the financial year 2014-15as required under Section 204 of the Companies Act 2013 and Rules thereunder.
-Thesecretarial audit report for FY 2014-15 forms part of the Annual Report and part of theBoard's report as Annexure -I
+Ramesh Chandra Mishra & Associates Company Secretary in Practice wasappointed to conduct the secretarial audit of the Company for the financial year2019-2020 as required under Section 204 of the Companies Act 2013 and Rules thereunder.The Secretarial Audit Report for F.Y.
+2019-2020 is Annexure-IV to this Board's Report.

 M/s.
-Ramesh Chandra Mishra & Associates PracticingCompany Secretaries as secretarial auditor of the Company for the financial year 2015-16.
+Ramesh Chandra Mishra & Associates Company Secretary in Practice is appointedas the secretarial auditor for the financial year 2020-21.